Healthdirect Free Australian health advice you can count on.

 How is scurvy diagnosed?

-To diagnose scurvy, your doctor will do an examination and ask questions about diet.
+To diagnose scurvy, your doctor will as do an examination and ask questions about diet.
 They might also arrange a blood test to test for vitamin C.

 How is scurvy treated?